todorus/openkaart-api/README.md

 ```
 ./test.sh
 ```
 Will rebuild all the docker images to make sure everything is up to the latest production configs.
-In addition it will also build and launch a test container which will run integration tests by sending http requests to the webserver.
+In addition it will also build and launch a test container which will run integration tests.

+The test container will manipulate the state of the database, by directly connecting to it and wipe/insert data as necessary for the test.
+Next it will sending http requests to the webserver and check the responses.

 Deployment
 ----------